 Keep reading to see how to help your child get over the hump of hating (or being afraid) to write.

 Does your child hate to write?

 I know what that’s like.
-I had one kid that hated to write, too.
-And struggling with that blank page makes it 100 times harder.
+I had one student who hated to write, too.
+And struggling with that blank page made it 100 times harder.

 So there are three things I’ve learned over many years of homeschooling (and writing a blog):